1-AlenToma/react-native-short-style/README.md

 The cache have max size and it will reset when the size reaches, so no need to be worry even if you dynamic `css`

-# here is a predifined Components you could use, like stylesheet, Modal etc.
+# here is a predifined Components you could use, like ActionSheet, Modal etc.

 ```tsx
  import {